jmrphy/media_civil_war/media_civil_war.md

-Many scholars of the modern nation-state have argued that by allowing political elites to communicate with subjects across large territories, the emergence of mass media technologies were a crucial condition for the emergence of the modern nation-state [@Anderson:1983vt; @Deutsch:1953ww].
+Many scholars of the modern nation-state have argued that by allowing political elites to communicate with subjects across large territories, the emergence of mass media technologies was a crucial condition for the emergence of the modern nation-state [@Anderson:1983vt; @Deutsch:1953ww].
 Within this tradition, contemporary political scientists often conceptualize mass media technologies as instruments which increase the state's "soft power" to induce loyalty